lngng/moDSTogether/README.md

 Can I assume it won't while keeping the system?

 There aren't answers you're supposed to have after considering each of those questions.
 At this point, whichever path is more appealing, to **you**, is correct.

+Keep.
+Your.
+Understanding.
+It will be enough to proceed.

 ### Scenarios & How-To's